DaoAI-Robotics-Inc/daoai_camera_studio_user_manual/docs/source/case-studies/use-multiple-daoai-cameras/index.rst

 .. image:: images/v_platform_added.png

 .. note::
-    For multiple Remote Cameras, make sure you have configured your cameras' IP addresses (see :ref:`Network Configuration`), otherwise you may have issue finding the cameras.
+    For multiple Remote Cameras, make sure you have configured your cameras' IP addresses (see :ref:`Network Configuration`), otherwise you may have issue finding or connecting the cameras.